Hazardous Pipeline Assessments

 School site selection standards, Title 5 of the California Code of Regulations Section 14010(h), state that school sites shall not be located near an aboveground water or fuel storage tank or within 1,500 feet of the easement of an aboveground or underground pipeline that can pose a safety hazard as determined by a risk analysis study conducted by a competent professional.

-For further information or to request an electronic copy of the Protocol, contact the SFPD consultant assigned to your county.
+For further information or to request an electronic copy of the Protocol, contact the SFTSD consultant assigned to your county.